Highlights of $900 billion COVID-19 relief, wrapup bills

-Congressional leaders have hashed out a massive, year-end catchall bill that combines $900 billion in COVID-19 aid with a $1.4 trillion omnibus spending bill and reams of other unfinished legislation on taxes, energy, education and health care.
-The huge bill is slated for votes on Monday — with lawmakers having only a few hours to read it before casting their votes.
+The massive, year-end catchall bill Congress passed combines $900 billion in COVID-19 aid with a $1.4 trillion omnibus spending bill and reams of other unfinished legislation on taxes, energy, education and health care.
+It awaits President Donald Trump’s signature.

 COVID-19 RELIEF